jadedrb/p-lib/README.md

 # p-lib
-Your own personal library - organized.
+Your own personal library - organized, demystified, and in the cloud.

 ##